ecbrown7/ecbrown7.github.io/_posts/2022-07-24-evanbrown-fifth-blog-post.md

 specific.
 For example, we use a Z prime (Z’) metric for evaluating an assay’s effectiveness.
 This metric is 1 - (3 x standard deviation from the top concentration + 3 x std dev vehicle control)/(signal from top - control).
-This gives a value of 1 at the top end and a results \>0.5 is a good working assay, while an assay \<0 is a bad, non functional assay.
+This gives a value of 1 at the top end and values \>0.5 are considered a good working assay, while an assay \<0 is a bad, non functional assay.
 Areas in the middle are typically a grey area where the assay may be able to be improved in some ways to make a working one.
 As I learning